Updated June 6, 2022.

 In a continually-changing crisis, residents can find comfort in knowing that you are steadfast in your services.
 Policies haven't changed—especially when collecting the rent every month.

-- Keep track of things like renewals and scheduled maintenance or property inspections.
+Keep track of things like renewals and scheduled maintenance or rental property inspections.

 Adjust schedules to work around social distancing, but make sure your residents know that as soon as conditions allow, routine processes will continue as planned.